pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F446ZE-Nucleo/Examples/IWDG/IWDG_Example/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API to ensure IWDG reload counter and simulate a software fault generating an MCU IWDG reset on expiry of a programmed time period.
+How to handle the IWDG reload counter and simulate a software fault that generates an MCU IWDG reset after a preset laps of time.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.